-WWE’s Chelsea Green Rocks Thong Bikini & Gets Her Derriere Covered In Sand In Latest Photo
+WWE's Chelsea Green Rocks Thong Bikini & Gets Her Derriere Covered In Sand In Latest Photo

 Chelsea Green took to Instagram on Wednesday and treated her 577,000 followers to an attractive booty-centric bikini snap.
-The photo saw the WWE superstar covered in sand and showing off her assets, much to the delight of her fans on the image-sharing platform.
+The photo featured the WWE superstar covered in sand and showing off her assets, much to the delight of her fans on the image-sharing platform.

 In the pic, Green kneeled in the sand and turned her head to face the camera.
-She used her right hand to grab onto the adjacent arm, in turn providing a clear shot of the jewelery that she wore on her fingers.
+She used her right hand to grab onto the adjacent arm, in turn providing a clear shot of the jewelry that she wore on her fingers.
 The brunette beauty looked confident, calm and collected as she posed next to the ocean, rocking a figure-flaunting swimming attire.

 Green wore a white thong bikini that highlighted her sun-kissed physique, especially her derriere and legs.
 She paired the attire with a matching hairband, which kept her ponytail in place.
 The wrestler kept it simple with her get-up, and she seemed thrilled to be near the sand and sea again.